Timothy Garton Ash: Life and career

 In the 1980s Garton Ash was Foreign Editor of The Spectator, editorial writer on Germany and Central Europe for The Times and a columnist for The Independent.
 He was among the first Western journalists to report from the Lenin Shipyard strike in Gdańsk, Poland in August 1980 that led to the Gdańsk Agreement, and met with Lech Wałęsa there.
 In January 1981, he covered the Rural Solidarity strike in Rzeszów and Ustrzyki Dolne, which resulted in the Rzeszów–Ustrzyki Agreement, and attended the National Coordinating Commission's internal discussions featuring Wałęsa.
 He interviewed Polish opposition leaders Bronisław Geremek, Jerzy Turowicz, Bohdan Cywiński, Jan Kielanowski and Jerzy Milewski, as well as the Deputy Minister of Agriculture Zdzisław Grochowski.
 Eventually expelled from the country, he also visited the Czechoslovak Socialist Republic, the Hungarian People's Republic, the People's Socialist Republic of Albania and the Socialist Republic of Bosnia and Herzegovina at key moments of their late history.
+He became involved with the Central and Eastern European Publishing Project (CEEPP), established in the United Kingdom in 1986 to "assist East European writers and publishers both at home and in exile".
 In 1986/1987, he was a fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 In his much-quoted essay "Does Central Europe Exist?" of 1986, he welcomed the resurgence of the former German notion of Central Europe as an anti-Soviet regional identity among the dissidents in Prague and Budapest.
 He was present at Viktor Orbán's speech on 16 June 1989 in the Heroes' Square in Budapest, and at the Fall of the Berlin Wall in November 1989.
 In March 1990, he was summoned by the Prime Minister Margaret Thatcher as an authority on Germany and one of "her favourite British historians" alongside Norman Stone and Hugh Trevor-Roper to answer her concerns about German reunification during a confidential seminar at Chequers that was later leaked out to the press.